 Integrations include other Microsoft software, like Word, Excel, Outlook, and Publisher, as well as third-party apps like Stack Overflow, LizardOpenDataBot, Skooler, Coreview, LeaveBot, Remind, GTMHub, and many more free and paid options that can be viewed in their Marketplace.

 Microsoft Teams lost a few points in UX because of some navigation and clutter issues, resulting in decreased usability.
-Desktop clients tend to have sluggish performance and it can be cumbersome to locate the latest version of any file.
+The desktop app tends to have sluggish performance and it can be cumbersome to locate the latest version of any file.

-Microsoft Teams starts at $5/user/month and has a free 30-day trail.
+Microsoft Teams starts at $5/user/month and has a free 30-day trial.

-U Meeting has two different video software solutions, one with a focus on online meetings and the other with a focus on public webinars.
+U Meeting has two different video software and virtual meeting software solutions, one with a focus on online meetings and the other with a focus on public webinars.
 “Invitation only” meetings allow hosts to control the list of participants who have access to certain confidential meetings.

 U Meeting scores well in the UX section of the evaluation criteria, not only because the tool looks good but also because they have many interface “enhancement” options; they offer vanity options like AI-powered background blur, optimized lighting, and AR-powered touch-up tools.

-Integrations were not mentioned in the U Meeting website, nor listed online by a third party.
+Integrations were not mentioned on the U Meeting website, nor listed online by a third party.

 The freemium version of the software has a maximum time of 30 minutes per meeting, making it less than ideal for important corporate discussions.
 However, this could be a good test run if you treat it more as you would a free trial for video conference software.

-U Meeting starts at $29.99/user/month and has a freemium version of the software.
+U Meeting starts at $29.99/user/month and offers a free version of the software.

 Cisco Webex has a range of solutions for a quick audio conference call or a full-fledged video conference with multiple locations or offices.
 This tool offers conference calls, screen sharing, support and storage, and an unlimited number of meetings no matter the plan you choose.